Hotels in Medellín

 Envigado

-Residential calm with malls and local restaurants south along the valley — nightlife hops north demand honest rides.
+Residential calm with malls and local restaurants south along the valley — central districts are a straightforward ride north.

 Belén